sp-uulm/writing-guidelines/README.md

 - Persist your final state in an easily accessible way.\
   We encourage you to (at least at the University of Ulm) upload the compiled version of your final and submitted thesis to this repository as well.
   Please use the format `<Surname><Firstname>-<Type>.pdf` for the file name, where `<Type>` is either `BachelorThesis` or `MasterThesis` (e.g., `SihlerFlorian-MasterThesis.pdf`).
 - Alongside your thesis you usually have to submit a reproducibility package.
-Please check out the respective guidelines.
+Please check out the respective guidelines ([Ulm University Rep-Package Guidelines][]).
 - Read the [University FAQ Page](https://www.uni-ulm.de/studium/pruefungsverwaltung/pruefungen-und-module-faq/) for up-to-date information on submission guidelines.

 ## Presentation-Specific Guidelines